-24 Portland Town Council used the Local Plan Review to request that Hamm Roundabout (same as Checkpoint) to Fleet to be changed to 'hold the line' given the likely impact of breach to Chesil Beach on wider Dorset Coastline.
+23 Portland Town Council used the Local Plan Review to request that Hamm Roundabout (same as Checkpoint) to Fleet to be changed to 'hold the line' given the likely impact of breach to Chesil Beach on wider Dorset Coastline.
 Any such change would need to be considered through a future review of the Shoreline Management Plan.
-25 National Character Area profile: 127, Icla of Portland, Natural England, 2012.

-25 National Character Area profile: 137, Isle of Portland, Natural England, 2012
+24 National Character Area profile: 137, Isle of Portland, Natural England, 2012

-26 Weymouth and Portland Council produced Level 1 and 2 SFRA for the Local Plan, and Dorset County produce a SFRA to support the Minerals and Waste Local Plan.
+25 Weymouth and Portland Council produced Level 1 and 2 SFRA for the Local Plan, and Dorset County produce a SFRA to support the Minerals and Waste Local Plan.